lucian303/symfony2-angular-skeleton/README.md

 Copyright 2013 Lucian Hontau

-Other packages including Symfony have their own copyrights.
+Other packages including Symfony, jQuery, twitter bootstrap and angular.js have their own copyrights.
 See respective files.